freenas/freenas-docs/userguide/sharing.rst

 Extents
 ~~~~~~~

-In iSCSI, the target virtualizes something and presents it as a device
-to the iSCSI client.
-That something can be a device extent or a file
-extent:
+iSCSI targets provide virtual access to resources on the %brand%
+system. *Extents* are used to define resources to share with clients.
+There are two types of extents: *device* and *file*.

+**Device extents** provide virtual storage access to zvols, zvol
-**Device extent:** virtualizes an unformatted physical disk, RAID
+snapshots, or physical devices like a disk, an SSD, a hardware RAID
-controller, zvol, zvol snapshot, or an existing
+volume, or a
 `HAST device
 <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/disks-hast.html>`_.

-Virtualizing a single disk is slow as there is no caching, but
-virtualizing a hardware RAID controller has higher performance due to
-its cache.
-This type of virtualization does a pass-through to the disk
-or hardware RAID controller.
-None of the benefits of ZFS are provided
-and performance is limited to the capabilities of the disk or
-controller.

-Virtualizing a zvol adds the benefits of ZFS, such as its read cache
-and write cache.
-Even if the client formats the device extent with a
-different filesystem, as far as %brand% is concerned, the data
-benefits from ZFS features such as block checksums and snapshots.

-When determining whether to use a file or a device extent, be aware
-that a zvol is required to take advantage of all VAAI primitives and
+**File extents** provide virtual storage access to an individual file.

+.. tip:: **For typical use as storage for virtual machines where the
+   virtualization software is the iSCSI initiator, device extents
+   with zvols provide the best performance and most features.**
+   For other applications, device extents sharing a raw device can be
+   appropriate.
+File extents do not have the performance or features
+   of device extents, but do allow creating multiple extents on a
+   single filesystem.

+Virtualized zvols support all the %brand% :ref:`VAAI` primitives and
-is recommended when using virtualization software as the iSCSI
+are recommended for use with virtualization software as the iSCSI
 initiator.

-The ATS, WRITE SAME, XCOPY and STUN, primitives are
+The ATS, WRITE SAME, XCOPY and STUN, primitives are supported by both
-supported by both file and device extents.
-The UNMAP primitive is
+file and device extents.
+The UNMAP primitive is supported by zvols and
-supported by zvols and raw SSDs.
-The threshold warnings primitive is
+raw SSDs.
+The threshold warnings primitive is fully supported by zvols
-fully supported by zvols and partially supported by file extents.
+and partially supported by file extents.

-**File extent:** allows you to export a portion of a ZFS volume.
-The
-advantage of a file extent is that you can create multiple exports per
-volume.
+Virtualizing a raw device like a single disk or hardware RAID volume
+limits performance to the abilities of the device.
+Because this
+bypasses ZFS, such devices do not benefit from ZFS caching or provide
+features like block checksums or snapshots.

+Virtualizing a zvol adds the benefits of ZFS, such as read and write
+cache.
+Even if the client formats a device extent with a different
+filesystem, the data still resides on a ZFS volume and benefits from
+ZFS features like block checksums and snapshots.

 .. warning:: For performance reasons and to avoid excessive
-   fragmentation, it is recommended to keep the used space of the pool
-   below 50% when using iSCSI.
-As required, you can increase the
+   fragmentation, keep the used space of the pool below 50% when using
-   capacity of an existing extent using the instructions in
+   iSCSI.
+The capacity of an existing extent can be increased as shown
-   :ref:`Growing LUNs`.
+   in :ref:`Growing LUNs`.

 To add an extent, go to
 :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.